-Unless you’ve got the memory of the Rain Man you’re probably struggling to manage all of the online passwords in your life.
-This is a problem and, let’s face it, a security issue.
+Unless you’ve got the memory of the Rain Man you’re probably struggling to manage all the passwords in your life.
+This is a problem and let’s face it a security issue.
 You don’t want to be resetting your passwords all the time, because you forgot which password you used for what site.
-Or even worse using the same password for every site only to find out you can’t access anything and a spotty teenager has stolen your online identity.
+What you really need is a password manager.

 We’ve secured a deal with Sticky Password for lifetime access to the Pro Plan for $30 (discounted from the usual $100) as well as a special offer for small teams.
 Sign up on the Launch Space homepage to receive an update the moment the offer goes live and get access to exclusive Launch Space deals.